aclark4life/blog/now/index.rst

 - President of |aclark_net|.
 - President & Executive Director of |dc_python|.

 Last updated January 2022.
-More |now|
+More |now|.

 |